 The latest edition of the Committee's popular illustrated tree map of the local area, ‘Remarkable Trees of Dulwich’, is on sale locally and a free copy is given to new members.
 The Committee has also produced an A4 size annotated plan of the trees in the Dulwich Picture Gallery garden - it is freely available to Gallery visitors.
 We have started work to produce more tree maps of the area.

 The Committee monitors local trees and actively promotes interest in their preservation, and the planting of new specimens.
 The Society has identified suitable spaces and planted new trees in e.g. Dulwich Park, Belair Park, the Horniman Triangle, Long Meadow and other locations and we encourage the local Council to introduce additional street trees.

 Work to any tree on the Dulwich Estate requires the approval of the Scheme of Management.
 When the Estate’s governors and tree consultant meet to decide on contested decisions for felling and lopping, a Committee member accompanies them on the site visit to the resident.
 (Trees in Dulwich Village are additionally protected by being in a conservation area.)

 Subsidence remains a serious problem in the area, because of the clay soil, and we actively monitor and query the justification for insurance company requests for tree removal.

-The Committee meets at least three times a year and regular contributions are made to the Society’s Journal with articles, and photos about local trees of interest.
-Talks and visits are arranged during the year, both locally with a guide/lecturer, and to further afield by coach, for example: to Sheffield Park and Winkworth Arboretum.
+The Committee meets quarterly and regular contributions are made to the Society’s Journal, with illustrated articles about local trees of interest.
+To enable members to increase their knowledge and appreciation of our tree heritage, visits are arranged during the year, both locally with a guide and to further afield by coach.